bhadri01/fastAPI-CURD/README.md

 # Python FastAPI with CURD operation

-> setup venv for the project
+> setup virtual environment for the project
 ```
 python3 -m venv venv
 source venv/bin/activate
 ```
+> Then add mongoDB server in your local system
 > execute the program
 ```
 pip install fastapi[all] pymongo